Introduction

 Filling Holes

-- Use a Patching Compound: Fill the hole with a concrete patching compound, pressing firmly to ensure a solid fill.
+- Use a Patching Compound: Fill the hole with a concrete patching compound, pressing down firmly to ensure a solid fill.

 Smoothing Bumps